team-chocolate-cake/Tic-Tac-Toe/README.md

 - **Firebase Real-time Database:** For handling real-time data synchronization between players during gameplay.

-- **Firebase Firestore:** For storing and retrieving player scores and leaderboard data.

 - **Dagger Hilt:** For dependency injection to maintain a clean and modular codebase.

 - **Google's Recommended Architecture:** Following the best practices and architecture guidelines provided by Google to ensure a scalable and maintainable codebase.